dhollerbach/actions.send-message-to-ms-teams/README.md

-# MS Teams docker action
+# Send a message to MS Teams action

 This action sends a message to MS Teams using a webhook and message you provide.